microsoft/botframework-solutions/README.md

 # ![Bot Framework Solutions](./docs/media/bot_framework_solutions_header.png)

+# Bot Framework Solutions

-This repository is the home for a set of templates and solutions to help build conversational experiences using [Azure Bot Service](https://aka.ms/azurebotservice) and [Bot Framework](https://botframework.com).
+This repository is the home for a set of templates, solutions and skills to help build advanced conversational experiences.

+Creation of a high quality conversational experience requires a foundational set of capabilities.
+To help you succeed with building more complex, assistant-like  conversational experiences, we have created an Virtual Assistant Template.
+This template brings together all of the best practices and supporting components we've identified through building of conversational experiences.

+This repo is a part of [Bot Framework](https://botframework.com, which includes [Azure Bot Service](https://aka.ms/azurebotservice), [LUIS](https://luis.ai), [QnAMaker](https://qnamaker.ai), Emulator and Bot Builder SDK.

 ## Templates